lilyelderton/IM-project/README.md

 ### 15/11/22:
 Made 2 nice figs showing correlation between ip and pni.
 Started topic modelling but got confused so stopped for the day - need to make consesus data so i can then use augment.

+### 16/11/22:
+I tried to make a topic model confusion matrix but I'm not sure if it is right - it seems like the counts might be wrong when the consensus topic is joined??
+I would like to check if I have gone wrong on Friday, or if the graph actually is right but just looks strange.
+I have started analysing the full pdfs, and would next like to look at bigrams and make networks etc.